 Maintain a Higher Standard of Living

 Maintaining two separate households is very expensive, at least for most couples.
 Due to this fact some couples will divide their home into “his” and “her” areas.
-What this does in all practicality is allow the couple to maintain a certain lifestyle.
+What this does, in all practicality, is allow the couple to maintain a certain lifestyle.

-This decision may seem straightforward, but in fact pooling resources can be complicated.
+This decision may seem straightforward, but, in fact, pooling resources can be complicated.
 For instance when spousal support is involved, tax law indicates:

 “Spouses cannot be members of the same household.
 Payments to your spouse while you are members of the same household are not spousal support if you are legally separated under a decree of divorce or separate maintenance.
 A home you formerly shared is considered one household, even if you physically separate yourselves in the home.
-You are not treated as members of the same household if one of you is preparing to leave the household and does leave no later than 1 month after the date of the payment.” – More Info
+You are not treated as members of the same household if one of you is preparing to leave the household and does leave no later than 1 month after the date of the payment.”

 Abide by Religious Rules and Beliefs

 Every couple that chooses a legal separation instead of a divorce is not making the decision solely on financial reasons.
 Some couples will remain separated for religious reasons to abide by the religious rules and customs they hold dear in their heart.

 Determining which legal separation forms you will need is the first step to filing for legal separation.
 Spouses will need to file a summons in order to notify their spouse that an action for divorce or legal separation has been filed.
 They will also need to file a petition in order to commence the filing for divorce or legal separation.